 8. There are over 150,000 Magento developers around the world.

 Unlike WooCommerce, which according to WooCommerce stats is used by over 3.3 million websites, Magento is not suitable for users who are not savvy with technology.
 But it is a favorite for developers.
-Thanks to the efficient technology it offers, there are more than 150,000 developers using Magento around the world, according to Magento statistics from 2018.
+Thanks to the efficient technology it offers, there are more than 150,000 developers using Magento around the world, Magento statistics show.

 Some of the basic features Magento offers that makes it a developers’ favorite are the integration with Google Analytics, RD Station, among other tools to give you feedback on the life of your e-commerce store, allowing you to measure your advertising and access ROI.